mbaibakov/corda/docs/source/clientrpc.rst

 ------------------------

-In the current version of Corda the RPC connection and all the observervables that are created by a client will just throw exceptions and die when the Node or TCP connection become unavailable.
+In the current version of Corda the RPC connection and all the observervables that are created by a client will just throw exceptions and die when the node or TCP connection become unavailable.

 It is the client's responsibility to handle these errors and reconnect once the node is running again.
 Running RPC commands against a stopped node will just throw exceptions.
 Previously created Observables will not emit any events after the node restarts.
 The client must explicitly re-run the command and